lpsinger/userguide/analysis/index.rst

 Alert Threshold Trials Factor
 -----------------------------

-The LVK collaboration runs both :term:`CBC`-focused and burst-focused searches.
+We run both :term:`CBC`-focused and burst-focused searches.
 For :term:`CBC`, there are four independent searches (plus a :term:`CBC`-focused burst search); for burst, there are three independent searches.
 There is also an external coincidence search RAVEN that looks at results from both the aforementioned :term:`CBC` and burst searches.
 To account for the trials